CompassionateLove Blog: Displaying compassion for those who struggle with mental illness (c)2017 Nancy Virden, Always the Fight Ministry

-Our relationships with babies and onions are polar opposites.
+Our relationships with babies and onions are polar opposite.
 Babies need us; onions could not care less we exist.
-Babies get excited when we enter a room, onions not so much.
-Babies are little lovable humans we want to cuddle and prevent from harm; onions are our targets.
+Babies express excitement when we coo at them, onions not so much.
+Babies are lovable tiny humans we want to cuddle and prevent from harm, while onions are targets.
 Our aim is to destroy and devour onions.
 Yum!

 Babies make messes big and small.
-Clean-up is a constant for years.
-Eventually powder, brooms, and wet rags are not enough for successful restoration.
-Damage done by other children, adults, school systems, the internet, and various outside influences bring unfortunate changes to once-clean souls, minds, and hopes.
-Onions only shed a little skin, and bad ones are easily tossed to protect good ones.
+Eventually powder, brooms, and wet rags are not enough.
+Damage done by various outside influences brings unfortunate changes to once-clean minds, and hopes.
+Onions shed only skin, and rotten ones are easily tossed to protect good ones.
 We cannot preserve a baby’s innocence.

 Babies develop layers of personality, beliefs, emotions, and self-protection.
 Onions come with layers that we purposefully peel away without double thinking it.
-Yet when babies are older, and they try to express themselves, sometimes they hear, “Be quiet,” “You shouldn’t feel that way.”
-“Big boys don’t cry,” or “Be a good girl and get your act together.”
+Yet when babies are older, and they try to express themselves, sometimes they hear, “Be quiet,” or “You shouldn’t feel that way.”

-For onions and humans, peeling back layers can be uncomfortable.
-Just imagine how much more mental health will exist if babies are encouraged from onset to talk out their experiences and emotions without fear of judgment.
-Admitting to humanness will no longer drive us to isolation or a sense of superiority.
-Humility will free relationships as we stop hiding, and turning to God will not threaten our sense of control.
-Therapy will not have to be major surgery, and addiction will not have to be an escape.
+Imagine how mental health will flourish if we encourage babies from onset to talk out their experiences and emotions without fear of judgment!
+Admitting to humanness will no longer drive us to isolation.
+Humility will free relationships as we stop hiding.
+Turning our lives and false sense of control over to God will be welcome release!

 Today’s Helpful Word